EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 4. Name your key descriptively, so you know what application uses that key.

 Copy your API key so you can paste it into the plugin General Settings.

+= How do I make my forms GDPR compliant? =
+Yes, you must have a MailChimp account and at least 1 list set up in order to use the plugin.
+You can register for one for free at [their website](https://login.mailchimp.com/signup?).

 = How do I change the submit button text? =
 The submit button text can be customized to use any text you like.
 This is done via the shortcode.
 Please visit our How-to article [How do I change the submit button text](https://yikesplugins.com/support/knowledge-base/how-do-i-change-the-submit-button-text/) for step-by-step instructions.